-- Fighting - We will be used to be - Deliberately body checking in the head, neck area or from behind. - Dangerous Propel that hits a player above the knee.
+- Fighting - Using threatening, abusive language or misconduct towards the officials. - Deliberately body checking in the head, neck area or from behind. - Dangerous Propel that hits a player above the knee.

 NOTE: Penalty time shall begin once the offender is seated in the penalty area; all time serving penalties are not releasable.